demczenko/Components/README.md

 ## important - YAGNI
    Before creating new class, think about is it possible to use classes that have been already created to achieve result

-## Components created without paddings and background colors.
-Added only styles for text with media queries for media query: max-width: 768px
+## Components created without paddings, background colors and width setted to 100%.
-  Since containers depends from design you can create it for yourself, most common containers added to Containers folder.
+   Added only styles for text with media queries for media query: max-width: 768px Since containers depends from design you can create it for yourself, most common containers added to Containers folder.
    In order to add background color, you can add inline style for particular tag.

 ## Outlook doesn't accept class="first_class second_class" only class="first_class" is accepted
    So, if you want to add more containers for Title, you have to nest in inside tables.
    Check exmaples of HTML code inside Examples folder.

 ## Class with padding can be applied only for td or table
    Unless you change display property for tag.